in-tents/SolarEnlightenment/README.md

 That leads me to believe that I have power, and I have experienced consequences from my own and others blind and/or self-serving use of it, therefore I have a responsiblity to learn how to use it well.

+I have been given a violin, what do I play?

 ## Assumptions about our World

 The current logical assumption is that nothing is free, everything requires struggle.
 Life costs energy.